kleinmichaeldavid/phd/README.md

 ## Code for any projects related to my Phd.

 ### twitter_ownership_language
 Project with Shaylene Nancekivell and Ori Friedman to study the use of ownership language on Twitter.
-The notebook Twitter Study Code 1 - Find and Search Hashtags contains Python code to check trending hashtags on Twitter over the course of a day, search for and download tweets using each of those hashtags, and automatically generate pdfs with some examples of tweets and a word clouds so that human raters can rate whether each hashtag is related to a 'cause'.
+The notebook find_search_hashtag_looper.ipynb contains Python code to check trending hashtags on Twitter over the course of a day, search for and download tweets using each of those hashtags, and automatically generate pdfs with some examples of tweets and a word clouds so that human raters can rate whether each hashtag is related to a 'cause'.

 ### dissertation_data
 Anonymized raw data from experiments that are (will be) included in my dissertation, and R scripts used to analyse data from each experiment.